In 1962 a group of designers and art directors come together to celebrate creative communication and raise standards within their industry.

 Since 1962, D&AD has been inspiring a community of creative thinkers by celebrating and stimulating the finest in design and advertising.
 The D&AD Professional Awards are recognised globally as the ultimate creative accolade, entered and attended by the best from around the world.

 But it's much more than just awards.
 Members join a vibrant global community, whilst creatives and clients are inspired by a world-class Training programme.

-As a non-profit advertising association, all D&AD's surpluses go straight into programmes such as New Blood, inspiring the next generation of creative talent and stimulating the creative industry to work towards a fairer more sustainable future.
+As a non-profit advertising and design association, all D&AD's surpluses go straight into programmes such as New Blood, inspiring the next generation of creative talent and stimulating the creative industry to work towards a fairer more sustainable future.

 D&AD is a Member-run organisation, led by an elected Board of Trustees.
 Each year D&AD appoints a President from the Board of Trustees to lead the charge and shape the conversations for the year ahead.
 The job of the president is to galvanise the creative communities and bring them together to inspire and celebrate the finest in design and advertising.

 The D&AD Board of Trustees represent the full breadth of the advertising, design and digital industries.
 As a member-run organisation, the elected board are responsible for the overall direction of D&AD, its programmes and where its money is spent.

 Kate Stanners is Chief Creative Officer at Saatchi & Saatchi London.
 Since joining in 2005, she and her Partners have enjoyed developing the Agency into one that has the depth & breadth of talent to create multi-platform ideas for both local and global clients.
 Creative highs have come in the form of awarded work for Carlsberg, Visa, Toyota, Guinness, Kerry foods, HSBC, EE and T-Mobile.